Deakin University

 Accommodation - off-campus housing service

-The University offers an off-campus housing service providing support for students looking for accommodation while they study at Deakin.
+Deakin offers an off-campus housing service providing support for students looking for accommodation while they study at Deakin.
 The service maintains a housing database of properties available for rent for short-term, long-term, casual or temporary accommodation.
 The service also provides assistance with understanding your rights and responsibilities as a tenant and can assist you with completing rental forms and applications.

 - For more information